This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is low testosterone causing my gynecomastia and what does low testosterone (male hypogonadism) do to men?

-When men have low testosterone or hypodonadism (which is the primary sex hormone and anabolic steroid in males) a variety of problems can happen.
-Low sex drive isn’t the only thing that can happen; that most of us would think is only affected.
-The sperm count will be low; the testicles can shrink, among many other issues including developing breast tissue.
+When guys have low testosterone or hypogonadism (the main sex hormone and anabolic steroid in males) various problems can occur.
+A low sex drive isn't the only issue that can pop up; that's just what most of us might think is affected.
+The sperm count drops, the testicles can shrink, and many other problems can arise, including the growth of breast tissue.

-But, is by low testosterone causing men to have puffy nipples or grow breast tissue causing gynecomastia?
+But, does low testosterone cause men to have puffy nipples or grow breast tissue leading to gynecomastia?

 What is Gynecomastia?